Washington Internal Medicine

 Immigration physicals are an essential exam for people who want to live in the United States, but only a few, select medical providers have the special certification to offer this type of exam.
 At Washington Internal Medicine, experienced physician Sohan R. Varma, MD, is a civil surgeon with special authorization to perform immigration physicals.
-If you’re applying for a green card, call the Chantilly, Virginia, office or click on the online booking link.
+If you’re applying for a green card, call the Springfield, Virginia or Chantilly, Virginia, office or click on the online booking link.

 An immigration physical is a required medical exam for people applying for a green card in the United States.
 A green card allows people with an immigrant visa to gain permanent residency in the United States.